Onto-Med/gfo-light/docs/README.md

 																  hasSituationPart teamBRole</br>
 																  hasSituationPart a1GoalsEndOfMatch</br>
 																  hasSituationPart a2AssistsEndOfMatch</br>
-																  hasSituationPart a1RoleImTeam</br>
+																  hasSituationPart a1RoleInTeam</br>
-																  hasSituationPart a22RoleImTeam</br>
+																  hasSituationPart a22RoleInTeam</br>
-																  hasSituationPart a33RoleImTeam</br>
+																  hasSituationPart a33RoleInTeam</br>
 																  hasTime endOfMatch</br>
 																  processPartOf matchX</i></td></tr>
 </table>

 **Example 4b.** *Situation instance.
-The situation at the end of the match contains all relevant attributives: winner-loser relator, teams’ qualities (aGoalsEndOfMatch, aBallPossessionEndOfMatch), teams’ processual roles in match (teamARole, teamBRole), players’ qualities (a1GoalsEndOfMatch, a2AssistsEndOfMatch), players’ continuant part roles in team (a1RoleImTeam, a22RoleImTeam, a33RoleImTeam).*
+The situation at the end of the match contains all relevant attributives: winner-loser relator, teams’ qualities (aGoalsEndOfMatch, aBallPossessionEndOfMatch), teams’ processual roles in match (teamARole, teamBRole), players’ qualities (a1GoalsEndOfMatch, a2AssistsEndOfMatch), players’ social roles in team (a1RoleInTeam, a22RoleInTeam, a33RoleInTeam).*

 **Situation aggregates** are sets (*hasMember*) of situations that are contextually related but not temporally connected (e.g., all phases of increased temperature in the course of an illness).